 - If a victim/survivor of interpersonal violence makes a report but elects not to initiate a formal adjudication process, university administrators may nonetheless investigate and take measures (a Title IX Investigation) to ensure the safety of the victim/survivor (discloser) will be made but cannot be guaranteed. - Victims/survivors are entitled to protective measures, support and access to resources for healing, regardless of whether a formal report is filed. - Victims/survivors have the right to be free from retaliation for reporting an act of sexual assault or harassment.
 Brandeis strictly prohibits anyone from retaliating against an individual (which includes intimidating, threatening, coercing or in any way discriminating) for reporting sexual assault or harassment.
-Anyone who engages in retaliation is subject to discipline up to and including dismissal from school or termination from employment.

-If you have been sexually assaulted within the past several days, you may want to preserve evidence in the event of any possible future report you wish to file.
-This means you may wish to avoid showering or brushing your teeth; put relevant clothing or other items in a paper bag; and pursue a rape kit at a local hospital with a sexual assault nurse examiner (SANE).
+Anyone who engages in retaliation is subject to discipline up to and including dismissal from school or termination from employment. - If you have been sexually assaulted within the past several days, you may want to preserve evidence in the event of any possible future report you wish to file.
+This means you may wish to avoid showering or brushing your teeth; put relevant clothing or other items in a paper bag; and pursue a rape kit with a sexual assault nurse examiner (SANE) at a local hospital (Newton-Wellesley Hospital or Beth Israel Hospital).